 In addition to taking these steps, it will be important to reexamine your current lifestyle and look for ways to cut your daily and monthly expenses.
 Are there ways you could be saving money on your energy bills, groceries, or transportation?
 Are there things you could sacrifice like a costly monthly gym membership or cable service?

 While you won’t always have to make these sacrifices, it will likely be necessary to tighten your belt a bit in order to erase credit card debt and improve your credit score.
 At least for now, you may consider cutting out things like restaurant meals, concerts, and any major foreign travels in favor of making more aggressive payments on any outstanding credit card balances.

 But here’s the good news.
 Now that you’re on a path toward paying off your credit card debt, you can also begin to build a more well-rounded budget that includes things like savings and even a side budget for a little bit of fun.

-Until then, the best advice we can give you is to be patient!
+Until then, the best advice I can give you is to be patient!
 You’ll get there with focus, diligence, and a little sacrifice.